 Growing up in the 1970’s and 80’s in America’s Northern Midwest was the perfect time to be impressed by the Devil.
 The occult boom was steadily rising in full force as pop psychology and alternative beliefs became more and more common.
 Simultaneously, classic horrors on our local channel’s Saturday night’s Creature Feature soon transitioned into the new wave of cable TV home entertainment which escorted increasingly sophisticated terrors into our home.
 Some of these can be found on our Satanic Cinema Sommelier; Our Favorite Devilish Films list.
 We could more easily and frequently stew in frightful nightmares on our TV screen, or in print as store bookshelves groaned with pulp horrors.
 My fascination with religion and the occult surely has had some influence from these origins.

-Our parents took us to church and Sunday school weekly and had a firm faith, so naturally I always wanted to look deeper into the spiritual side of things.
+Our parents took us to church and Sunday school weekly and had a firm faith, so naturally I always wanted to look deeper into the spiritual side of things; I couldn’t understand why others took less interest in investigating these things.
 I read as much as I could on the occult and the supernatural and spent all my free time at the library downtown or at school.
 I got my first deck of Tarot cards at age 13 and have been collecting them ever since.
 I got my first job at the local city library at age 15 where I volunteered (since I spent so much time there anyways) until they could legally payroll me.
 From there I began to read on not only “the occult” but also Eastern religions and the bourgeoning New Age, occult, Neo-Pagan and Wicca movements (amongst other topics).
-I have read widely on Hinduism and Buddhism, Eastern Tantric philosophy, goddess traditions and mythology and comparative religion.
+I have read lot’s of horror fiction and also on Hinduism and Buddhism, Eastern Tantric philosophy, goddess traditions and mythology and comparative religion.
 I studied the occult and analyzed occult horror films while seeking for mystic truths in the world around me.
 I questioned my family’s and community’s religious beliefs at an early age and began seeking for understanding through the lens of various traditions.

 As a proto-goth teen I experienced my own little microcosmic version of the “Satanic Panic” in the Midwestern American city where I grew up.
 Trips to a school counselor, a psychologist, and a youth pastor from our church did little to relieve my existential and spiritual anxieties.
 A visit to the high school principal’s office for a discussion regarding rumors of devil worship and my interest in the occult became a defensive proclamation of my religious freedom, etc..
 I have been staring into the Abyss ever since; deciphering the Darkness around and within me.
 With an artist’s mystical eye, I read the symbolic language of life, religion and occult horror.